-BlazeMaster pipe is easily cut with a ratchet cutter, wheel-type plastic tubing cutter, power saw, or fine-toothed saw-don't use a dull or broken cutting blade.
+BlazeMaster pipe is easily cut with a ratchet cutter, wheeltype plastic tubing cutter, power saw or fine-toothed saw.
+Do not use a dull or broken cutting blade.
 To ensure the pipe is cut squarely, use a miter box when cutting with a hand saw.
 Cutting the pipe as squarely as possible provides the maximum bonding surface area.